Kravantokh/bu_tm/README.md

 ## Planned Features
  * Support for CMake.
- *  Pre-defined window elements with automatic resizing such as textboxes, drawboxes, listst etc.
+ *  Pre-defined window elements with automatic resizing such as textboxes, drawboxes, lists etc.